IsaacSShade/IsaacSShade/README.md

-🧙🏼‍♂️ Interested in game design, music making, and creating things 🏫 B.S.
-Computer Science 2026 Gonzaga
+🧙🏼‍♂️ Interested in game design, music making, and creating things<br>
+🏫 B.S.
+Computer Science 2026 Gonzaga <br>
-🌌 Contact: artabrah@gmail.com
+🌌 Contact: artabrah@gmail.com<br>

 <!--
 **IsaacSShade/IsaacSShade** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.